actions/importer-labs/circle_ci/2-audit.md

 ## Perform an audit

-We will be performing an audit against a organization in CircleCI that was created for the purposes of this lab *labs-data*.
-Valet was already set to use this organization during the configure lab.
+We will be performing an audit against the **labs-data** organization in CircleCI, which was created for the purposes of this lab.
+Valet was already been set to use this organization during the configure lab.
 The only remaining information needed for the `audit` command is:

 1. Where do we want to store the result?
     - __./tmp/audit__.
 This can be any path within the working directory that Valet commands are executed from.